Study Abroad Program Overview

 - Spanish Language

-offered at various levels depending on placement, 5 UC quarter units each
+offered at various levels depending on placement; two consecutive courses, one block - 10 UC quarter units

 You are required to take a full-time course of study while abroad.
-10.0 quarter/6.7 semester UC units are required; two courses.
+10.0 quarter/6.7 semester UC units are required.

 Internships, Research, and Independent Study